 Well, that all changed in November of 2017, when Google decided to greenlight Gmail remarketing.
 And now that it exists, it’s about time you all started to use it.
 Today, I’m going to walk you through how you can expand your remarketing efforts into your prospects’ inboxes.
 You’ll learn:

 - How Gmail remarketing differs from your run-of-mill remarketing campaigns

-- Step-by-step instructions on how to implement Gmail remarketing in your AdWords account
+- Step-by-step instructions on how to implement Gmail remarketing in your Google Ads (formerly known as AdWords) account

 - Gmail ad best practices